gomerudo/tuetimeseries/exercises/exercise2_2.md

 Now we want to use a model considering both, trend and seasonality, this is, a full HoltWinters model.

-Now we fit a model with all the
 ### Fit the model by estimating its parameters and give an interpretation for the parametervalues obtained.

 ```